cypress-io/cypress-documentation/source/api/commands/invoke.md

 // assert UI
 getTodoItems().should('have.length', 1).first().contains('async task')
 ```

-`getVuex()` in this example is a function that returns the Vuex data store wrapped inside Cypress object to allow E2E tests to access the application state.
-For that the application saved itself as "window.app".

 {% note info %}
 This example comes from the recipe {% url "Vue + Vuex + REST" https://github.com/cypress-io/cypress-example-recipes %}